Last Updated on April 27, 2022 by SulaBeauty Staff

 Why Is My Nail Polish Sticky?

-Exposure of nail polish to air is one of the most probable reasons for the cause of sticky or clumpy nail polish.
+Exposure of nail polish to air is one of the most probable reasons for the cause of sticky or clumpy polish.
 Your polish will get thick and start to dry if you don’t seal their caps instantly after use.

 Close the lid as soon as you apply it to your nails, the contact of polish with oxygen will shorten its lifespan.
 Also, there are chances that you are not storing your nail paints at desirable temperatures and away from sunlight.